 Jack D. Evans,∗ Volodymyr Bon, Irena Senkovska, and Stefan Kaskel

-Department of inorganic chemistry Technische Universit¨at Dresden Bergstraße 66, 01062 Dresden, Germany
+Department of Inorganic Chemistry Technische Universit¨at Dresden, Bergstraße 66, 01062 Dresden, Germany

 E-mail: jack.evans@tu-dresden.de

 Abstract

 The rise in interest of new advanced adsorbents for application in promising areas has followed a lack of detailed and open reporting of experimental or even computa- tional studies.
 This report details the specification of a new standard adsorption infor- mation file (AIF) inspired by the ubiquitous crystallographic information file (CIF) and based on the self-defining text archive and retrieval (STAR) procedure, also used to represent biological nuclear magnetic resonance experiments (NMR-STAR).
 The AIF is a flexible, general and easily extended free-format archive file and is readily human and machine readable— simple to edit using a basic text editor or parse for database curation.
 This format represents the first steps to an open adsorption data format.
 An open format sorely needed for the electronic transmission of adsorption data between laboratories, journals and larger databases in the effort to increase open science in the field of porous materials.